disclose/docs/docs/_docs/diostatus.md

 Disclose.io Status provides recognition to early adopters of vulnerability disclosure programs, and a clear path towards best practices for the more advanced.

 ## How is it managed?
-Diodb is the system of record for diostatus, and diodb's open-source and transparent nature provides full insight into changes, additions, and even downgrades of a diostatus.
+[diodb](https://github.com/disclose/diodb) is the system of record for diostatus, and diodb's open-source and transparent nature provides full insight into changes, additions, and even downgrades of a diostatus.

 Each status level has a corresponding dioseal, which organizations can display on their security page, policy page, or website.